jq30/jAvarice/README.md

 # jAvarice

+# Controls
+WASD to move in game
+SHIFT to slow down

+UP and DOWN to navigate menus
+Z to select option from menus

+ANY KEY to advance dialogue or game over screen

 # A commit a day keeps the K away
 Day | Date | Changes | Goals
 --- | --- | --- | ---